EmuDeck/emudeck.github.io/docs/emulators/steamos/xemu.md

 - [How to Apply Zink to Steam ROM Manager Shortcuts](#how-to-apply-zink-to-steam-rom-manager-shortcuts)
 - [How to Apply Zink to EmulationStation-DE Games](#how-to-apply-zink-to-emulationstation-de-games)

+**Practical Uses of Zink**

+* Fixes graphical issues
+* Improves performance in some games (may worsen in others)
+* Fixes black screen issues in some games

 #### How to Apply Zink to Steam ROM Manager Shortcuts
 [Back to the Top](#how-to-apply-zink)